Hot Country Series, Book 1

 He held out his hand.

 With only a second of hesitation, she laid her hand in his and felt that instant jolt of electricity she’d gotten every time she touched him over the last four months of filming.

 She looked up into his eyes.
 Despite being shaded by his cowboy hat, they shone a murky blue that made her want to dive in headfirst.
 Damn, he was good looking.
 Not too tall, slightly crooked nose, and full lips.
 Oh great, now his smile broke through.
-A thousand watts of sexy that zapped through her while body.
+A thousand watts of sexy that zapped through her whole body.

 “Come and say something to the folks.
 You’re the reason we’re all here.”
 His trademark Southern drawl was less pronounced when he wasn’t talking into a microphone.

 She nodded and let him help her up the last steps.
 Five years ago, speaking in front of a group would have scared her spitless.
 Since becoming a published author and learning to face an audience by sheer force of will at book signings and conventions, it had become as easy as falling off a stage.